 Forums are old school, but many sites have forums or online discussion areas where you can ask questions, and they can be a fabulous way to glean information in a less formal atmosphere than a user review.
 The discussions are often terrific, as people ask questions that you yourself want to ask.
 You can also sign up and ask your own questions.

 There are a ton of cooking and food sites with discussion pages (Chowhound, Serious Eats, Chef Steps, and The Kitchn, to name some of the biggest ones).
 You can also go to Reddit, where there's a subreddit for almost every topic imaginable.

 One great thing about these discussions is that they usually include people with a high level of interest and experience (often professional chefs and other food industry experts), so you're going to get top notch advice--and it will almost certainly be different from the "populist" advice you'll find on sites.
 (Another opportunity to compare and contrast.)

 If you google for "cooking forums" you'll see there are thousands of results.
 You can go to a few sites and search for whatever you're looking for.
 It may take a few tries but you're almost certain to find a few discussions pertinent to your impending purchase.

 Check Out YouTube

 Videos have their shortcomings (no product specs, no user reviews), but they can be an excellent way to do at least some of your research.
 Watching people actually use a product can give you a great feel for using it that reading about it can't.

 Read Product Reviews (A LOT of Them!)

-Review Sites (like The Rational Kitchen) offer detailed information about specific products.
-These sites vary greatly in quality and knowledge level, so you should read several to get a feel for what kind of information is available (and even better, why the information should matter).
+Review Sites (like this one, The Rational Kitchen) offer detailed information about specific products.
+These sites vary greatly in quality and knowledge level, so you should read several to get a feel for what kind of information is available (and just as importantly, which information matters).

 In exchange for reviews, these sites make a small commission on sales when people click through their site to buy (like to Amazon).
 This commission is paid by the seller and does not increase the product's price.